zendeskgarden/react-components/BREAKING_CHANGES.md

 ## @zendeskgarden/react-notifications

-- Boolean props for this package is updated to align with `isBoolean` naming.
+- Boolean props for this package are updated to align with `isBoolean` naming.
 The following are prop name changes for the `<Well>` component:

   - `floating` -> `isFloating`